Why Stretching is so important?

 Our muscles support joints, and if the muscles are tight they can be easily injured, stretching helps the muscles to become lean and long and more flexible.
-Or muscles play an important role in balance also and especially in older people, that would be prone to falls or avoiding falls.
+Our muscles play an important role in balance also and especially in older people, that would be prone to falls or avoiding falls.

-Stretching will improve your range of motion, freedom of full movement of joints will increase your range of motion.
+Extending the joints will improve your range of motion, freedom of full movement of joints will increase your range of motion.
 This can be important for people that have had surgery and are recovering to full motion again.
 It’s an important part of recovery, and getting back full movement of the area of the body.

 Types of Beneficial Stretches

 Static movements and Yoga is very beneficial to the body, this type of movement involves contacting opposite muscles and it requires you to hold the movement for a short period of time like 30 or 40 seconds and then repeating this for 5 or ten times depending on the plan.
 Yoga involves doing static poses that involve stretches and working muscles groups.
 Yoga requires breathing exercise also and can improve strength also.
 Yoga groups can offer the opinion of a detailed workout plan and can be very calming.

 Dynamic movements help your rate heart and body temperature and turn on your nervous system.
 Dynamic stretches involve moving type extensions like moving arms in a circulator motion, these preparation stretches are great for a pre long workout.

 Ballistic stretching involves the movement of the muscle faster and further than dynamic movements; this type of stretching is very popular with sports athletes.
 This type of extension is more intense and for example, bending touching your toes and in a jerking or bouncing movement.
 This type of movement requires more force and can push the muscle to their limit, for example, an athlete can use their type of stretches to improve how long they can jump or how high they could jump.
 These type of stretches are not recommended for the average person.